joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/021-Identity-Federation.md

     - Trust relationships does not automatically transfer across domains.
     - If Domain 1 trusts Domain 2, and Domain 2 trusts Domain 3, then Domain 1 and Domain 3 doesn't trust each other unless the administrator explicity creates the trust.

-### OAuth

-OAuth (Open Authorization) is a standard for token-based authentication and authorization, enabling secure interactions between services without exposing user credentials.

-- Allows third-party applications to access user data securely without exposing user credentials
-- Allows secure information exchange between different sites via JWT (JSON Web Tokens)

-How it works:

-- Client app or server needs to register with authorization server
-- Authorization server provides a redirect URL +  ID + Secret
-- Token is received by the user
-- User can use the token to access the requested resource

 ### SAML